About sentinel lymph node biopsy used in breast cancer staging.

 - How do you prepare for your doctor appointment?
 Your doctor may ask you to avoid eating and drinking for a certain period of time before the procedure to avoid anaesthesia complications.
 Ask your doctor about your specific situation.

 - What does negative sentinel lymph node mean?
-This means that cancer was not found and the rest of the lymph nodes are left in place.
+This means that cancer was not found and the rest of the lymph nodes in breast are left in place.

 - What does positive sentinel lymph node mean?
 This means that cancer was found in the lymph node and additional lymph nodes in the area may have been removed.